tomasantunes/main-wiki2/The Problem/Law/personal-injury-claim.md

 - How much did you have to pay in transportation and accomodation to solve this problem?
 - Did you have to spend money buying special equipment to solve this problem?
 How much?
 - Did you have to compensate other people because of your behaviour as a result of this problem?
+- Did you become dependent on others to do basic activities because of this problem?